infobloxopen/themis/contrib/coredns/policy/README.md

 Option debug_query_suffix SUFFIX (should have dot at the end) enables debug query feature.

+Option debug_id set string that is used for debug query response as unique id for determine what CoreDNS instance replies on the request.

 Option streams set gRPC streams count for PDP connection.

 Option transfer defines set of attributes (from domain validation response) that should be inserted into IP validation request.

-Option ident set string that is used for debug query response as unique id for determine what CoreDNS instance replies on the request.

 Option passthrough defines set of domain name suffixes, domain that contains one of these is resolved without validation, each suffix should have dot at the end.